AnnieQurat/Image-classification-/README.md

 a) Split data into dependent and independent variables,
 b) Visualize the data,
 c) Class visualization,
-d) Average visualization
+d) Average visualization,

 ## Binary Classification

 Logistic Regression to perform binary classification

-e) If the item is piece of clothing (T-shit, pullover, shirt, trouser, dress, or coat), label it as 1, and rest as 0
+e) If the item is piece of clothing (T-shit, pullover, shirt, trouser, dress, or coat), label it as 1, and rest as 0,
-f) Binary Classification Model
+f) Binary Classification Model ,
-g) Predict test data and report accuracy, confusion matrix, precision, recall and f1 score
+g) Predict test data and report accuracy, confusion matrix, precision, recall and f1 score,
-h) Evluate model using ROC and precision-recall curve
+h) Evluate model using ROC and precision-recall curve,
-i) Plot learning curve of logistic regression model
+i) Plot learning curve of logistic regression model,

 ## Multiclass classification using Logistic Regression